tunjan/tunjan.github.io/src/moldova.md

 In the summer of 2022, 32 days were spent doing a volunteering in Moldova.
 This is an account of the journey, which I dare say to have enjoyed despite the circumstances.
 Which by many are said to have been too dangerous as to adventure into travel.
-Nonetheless, I did not wish to be coerced by fear, as most civilized society is kept to-day.
+Nonetheless, I did not wish to be coerced by fear.

 [Interview](https://www.youtube.com/watch?v=heve2bdZlM8)